 An enoteca is a wine bar, or a bar where the only alcohol served is wine.
 Traditionally it is a wine shop for tasting and buying regional wines.
 In any given enoteca, you will find a wide range of white wines and red wines from the local area.
 Depending on the size of the bar, they might also stock some imported wines as well as a very small menu of appetizers.

-A bar in Italy is a place for refreshments, where one can have a quick breakfast in the morning, some light food such as sandwiches for the lunch and some appetizers before the dinners.
+A bar in Italy is a place for refreshments, where one can have a quick breakfast in the morning, some light food such as sandwiches for lunch, and some appetizers before the dinners.
 A Bar is similar to a Cafe.

-Throughout the day, the bar usually serves coffees, juices and alcohol as well.
-It is a social place where locals chat with each other about everything from family affairs to the politics.
+Throughout the day, the bar usually serves coffees, juices, and alcohol as well.
+It is also a social place where locals chat with each other about everything from family affairs to politics.

 Other names of Italian restaurants